 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes

-Based on Mortgage Sandbox Analysis, Calgary is at higher risk of a market correction.
+Based on Mortgage Sandbox Analysis, Calgary is at moderate risk of a market correction.

 Not sure about your bank's renewal offer?Try our mortgage offer evaluator Powered by Properti Edge |

-Even in the current market conditions, a condo is well within reach for most Calgarians.
-A homebuyer household earning $99,000 (the median Metro Calgary household before-tax income) can get a $425,000 mortgage.
-That’s more than enough to buy a benchmark condo, but a house purchase is moving out of reach for most locals.
+Even in current market conditions, a condo remains within reach for most Calgarians.
+A homebuyer household earning the median before-tax household income can obtain a mortgage sufficient to buy a benchmark condo.
+However, a detached house purchase is moving out of reach for many local buyers.

 How much can you afford?Our mortgage calculator takes uses up-to-date mortgage rates and estimates the price of a home you can afford.
 Powered by Properti Edge |